aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/frameformat/is_frame/_index.md

 ﻿---
+title: FrameFormat.is_frame property
+linktitle: is_frame property
-title: is_frame property
+articleTitle: is_frame property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns ``True`` if the paragraph is a frame."
+description: "FrameFormat.is_frame property.
+Returns ``True`` if the paragraph is a frame."
 type: docs
 weight: 60
 url: /python-net/aspose.words/frameformat/is_frame/